fabriziospadaro/SpriteSheetRenderer/README.md

 ```

 # Support
-### NaughtyAttributes is an open-source project that I am developing in my free time.
+### SpriteSheetRenderer is an open-source project that I am developing in my free time.
 If you like it you can support me by donating.

 Buy Me A Coffee: https://www.buymeacoffee.com/LRTk8rn